sjwilli6/Project1-API/Project1-API.md

 ### Creating Numerical Summaries Grouped by `Month`

+Here, I am comparing numerical summaries between months for the daily high and lows.

 ``` r
 # Creating numerical summary's to see the details about the Jan/Mar lows and highs
 tapply(fullGroupedData$Low, fullGroupedData$Month, summary)